 Lexical Analysis and Parsing

-Lexers and parsers work together as essential components in the front-end of a compiler or interpreter.
-The lexer builds a scanner that analyzes raw source code to produce a stream of tokens, while the parser generator creates functions that organize these tokens into a tree structure based on a formal grammar.
+The lexer constructs a scanner that reads raw text and breaks it into tokens, while the parser generator produces functions that organize these tokens into a structured representation based on a formal grammar.

 Lexical Scanner Utility